civicrm/civicrm-dev-docs/docs/buildkit/index.md

 are lost).

 v14.06 addresses this by provisioning a third database for testing.
-This requires some changes -- eg creating the database, saving the metadata (eg "build/drupal-demo.sh"), and updating configs files (eg "build/drupal-demo/sites/all/modules/civicrm/tests/phpunit/CiviTest/civicrm.settings.dist.php").
+This requires some changes &mdash; eg creating the database, saving the metadata (eg "build/drupal-demo.sh"), and updating configs files (eg "build/drupal-demo/sites/all/modules/civicrm/tests/phpunit/CiviTest/civicrm.settings.dist.php").
 You can fix all of this by reinstalling the build (which will recreate all